 However, their romance was pretty unconventional for the times.
-Love in Edwardian times was less than romantic.
-A lot of the traditions and customs, including who and how you were married, depended on a major factor, class.
+Love in Edwardian times, in which the Anne of Green Gables Films are set, was less than romantic.
+A lot of the traditions and customs, including who you married and how, depended on a major factor: class.
 We take a look at the traditions in Edwardian times to see how Gilbert and Anne are different than the typical historical romance.

 Based in Tradition

 Dating in Anne and Gilbert’s time is a far cry from today.
 There was no casual dating.
 Courting required a series of dates to be accompanied by a chaperone.
 That might explain why Rachel Lynde is taken aback when Gilbert takes Anne home unaccompanied.

 The fact that Anne and Gilbert could see other, casually, despite his very vocal interest in her, is impressive.
 It often took men awhile to save up for a wedding and marriage, which may clarify Gilbert's "sunbursts or marble halls" warning to Anne.

 Considerate of Hurt Feelings

 Men were instructed to be careful about giving off the wrong intentions.
 No flirting was allowed in order to keep a man’s intention clear.
 Men only courted women they were interested in, with the sole intent to marry them.
 Gilbert flirted with Anne when he was on dates with other girls, and pined after her even when engaged to another woman.
 Ouch.

 Though it may seem strict by today’s standards, it’s kind of nice to think that people couldn’t play games the way they do nowadays.